-It’s no surprise that the majority of kids favour summertime because there is no school, however, one of the downsides of no school is the lack of activities.
+It’s no surprise that the majority of kids favour summer break because there is no school, however, one of the downsides of no school is the lack of activities.
 During the last stretch of August, parents are quickly running out of ideas to entertain, and hoping the weather holds up long enough for the kids to play outside.(more…)

 In 2020 I think it is fair to say that with the bulk of the world coming to a halt, that a large majority turned to social media platforms to share what they were up to and in turn get ideas and inspiration as to how they could fill their days at home.
 Whether it was DIY and interiors, activities to keep children entertained, what the next big thing was to binge on Netflix and of course, viral videos, dance routines, and funny content on YouTube and Tik Tok entertained the masses.(more…)